BLKSerene/Wordless/doc/doc_eng.md

 In *Profiler*, you can check and compare general linguistic features of different files.

-All statistics are grouped into 5 tables for better readability: Readability, Counts, Type-token Ratios, Lengths, Length Breakdown.
+All statistics are grouped into 5 tables for better readability: Readability, Counts, Lexical Diversity, Lengths, Length Breakdown.

 - **3.1.1 Readability**<br>
   Readability statistics of each file calculated according to the different readability tests used.
 See section [4.4.1 Measures of Readability](#doc-4-4-1) for more details.